CarlFlo/DiscordBotTemplate/README.md

 ## Features

-- Works on Windows, Linux and Mac
+- Works on Windows, Linux and Mac.
+    - Dockerfile included
 - Easy to customize and setup
     - Strightforward process for adding new commands and custom functionality
 - Powerful, flexable and detailed log messages with [Bord](https://github.com/CarlFlo/bord)